robandpdx/pentafret/context.md

 The url pattern is `/[scaleType]/[rootNote]/[scale]`.
 For example, `/pentatonic/e/minor` will show the pentatonic scale with E as the root note in the minor scale.

+On the index page `/`, the app will shows all the notes on the fretboard.

 # Tech Stack

 The app code is within a TypeScript monorepo.
 The app is built with NextJS.
 It doesn't have server-side rendering, and instead uses static site generation.